Kernix13/javascript-cheat-sheet/README.md

 - *Nested for loops*: If you have a multi-dimensional array, you can use the same logic as the prior waypoint to loop through both the array and any sub-arrays
 - *Do...while loops*: it will first do one pass of the code inside the loop no matter what, and then continue to run the loop while the specified condition evaluates to true - a do...while loop ensures that the code inside the loop will run at least once
 - `forEach loops`: An array method that runs a function for each element in an array
+- `break`: use to break out of the loop like in switch functions.
+- `continue`: use to skip an iteration in a loop.
 - ***Recursion***: ???

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>